SinggihPurba21/SinggihPurba21/ideas/thinking.md

 - Consider adding a README.md with a project description, setup instructions, and examples.
 - Implement a basic CI/CD pipeline for automated testing and deployment.

+Consider adding a README with project descriptions, setup instructions, and contribution guidelines.

+Explore a CI/CD pipeline for automated testing and deployment.